Thread: Open Carry Experiences

 Coming back from Lake, nothing in various gas stations.
 Sadly, went to dinner at Rio Grande in Hutto.
 They used to have "unlicensed" signs and now they have 30.06 and 30.07.
 Back to the car, went in with an empty holster.

-Sent from my iPad using TapatalkIt's not that the people have too many guns, it's that the Government thinks they might have enough.
+Sent from my iPad using TapatalkIt's not that the people have too many guns, it's that the Government thinks it might have enough.

 This was more of a learning day for me.